 If this sounds familiar, you may struggle with social anxiety.
 While it’s normal to feel nervous in some social situations, like going on a date, giving a talk in front of others, or showing up on a first day of school or work, it can make life really hard when that nervousness takes over completely.

 Social anxiety is an intense fear of being watched or judged by others.
 It’s self-consciousness in the extreme, and a persistent fear of what others might think.
 It’s a sense of overwhelming pressure to not “embarrass yourself.”
 It’s being consumed with feelings of dread at the idea of a social event, and it’s the inevitable “what ifs.”
 What if they think you’re weird?
 What if you say the wrong thing?
 What if you don’t know anyone there?
 What if you’re the only one dressed this way?
 What if you blush or babble?
 What if they can tell you’re anxious?
 What if?
 What if?
 What if?
 Over time, you find, it’s just easier not to go.
 You begin avoiding social situations as much as possible, which actually only makes it worse.
+The above thoughts and feelings are indicators that it may be time to start therapy as well as our additional anxiety therapy readiness signs here.

 At Simi Psychological Group, our team of professional anxiety therapists understands the feeling.
 You may be asking yourself, “what are the options?”
 “What can I do when anxiety shows up at your social gatherings?”
 As the leading anxiety therapists in Simi Valley, our team of licensed therapists knows that anxiety can be debilitating, but there is hope.
 With the help of a trusted therapist, you can regain your confidence and independence from anxiety.
 To learn more about our therapy services, give us a call today at (805) 842-1994.

 First of all, practice compassion.
 Judging yourself harshly only increases anxiety.
 It adds pressure, which increases stress, and stress triggers anxiety.
 So be nice to yourself.
 If you’ve got an event coming up, try to prepare in advance by getting as much information as you can.
 If possible, get a sense of the space or location.
 How big will it be?
 Is it far from where you live?
 How many people might be there?
 Is it a formal or informal event?
 Will there be food or drinks?
 Do you know anyone else who might be there or who has perhaps gone to a similar event before?
 Read up on the event if you can.
 As the event approaches, practice driving by the location or going in.
 Check things out.
 The more prepared you feel as far as what to expect, the less anxiety you might have.
+You may also want a friend to be able to support you with your social anxiety.
+You can provide your friend with resources and insights to be able to do so.

 On the day of the event, allow enough time to get ready without feeling rushed, but don’t drag it out either by making it an all-day thing.
 If you know it normally takes you an hour to get ready, give yourself 90 minutes.
 Enough extra time to take some pressure off, but not so much that you’re stewing.
 Do give yourself extra time to get to the event if there’s a specific start time.
 The last thing you need is to find yourself stuck in traffic or searching for parking as the clock ticks.